tttsaurus/Fluid-Interaction-Tweaker/README.md

 - Add `abyssalcraft`-jei compat
 - Add more conditions for interaction and behavior
 - Add `abyssalcraft`-like limited fluid spread mechanism
-- Add configurable particles for interactions
-- Add configurable particles and sounds for explosions

 Suggestions/PRs are welcome!